To Provide Expert Training and Consulting in HPLC

 Education: High school, College, Graduate School, and Biotech Cerificate

-I went to Diocesan Boys School in Hong Kong for 7 years, and then came here in America to Brooklyn College in New York City to get a B.S. in Chemistry, followed by Graduate School at the City U Grad.
-Center for a Ph.D. in Analytical Chemistry.
+I went to Diocesan Boys' School in Hong Kong for 7 years, and then came to America to Brooklyn College in New York City and obtain a B.S. in Chemistry, followed by Graduate School at the City University of New York Graduate Center for a Ph.D. in Analytical Chemistry.
 Many years later, I supplemented my knowledge in Biotechnology with a certificate at U. California Santa Cruz Extension in 2010.

 Four Full Time Jobs

 After graduate school, I post-doc for one year at the Naylor Dana Institute in cancer research and then joined Celanese Research Co. in New Jersey as a research chemist (section head of separations group).
-I then relocated to Connecticut to start a new job as a Sr. Applications Chemist in liquid chromatography with Perkin-Elmer followed by a transition to pharmaceutical research at Purdue Pharma, a short stint as a research director with an CRO, and then 8 years as a Sr. Scientist with Genentech in the Bay Area in California.
-I relocated back to Connecticut and started as an independent consultant in 2015.
+I then relocated to Connecticut as a Sr. Applications Chemist in liquid chromatography with Perkin-Elmer, followed by a transition to pharmaceutical research at Purdue Pharma, a short stint as a research director with an CRO, and then 8 years as a Sr. Scientist with Genentech in California.
+I relocated back to Connecticut and became an independent consultant in 2015.

-I wrote 4 books sstarting with the red book in Fast LC in 1981, a handbook in pharm analysis by HPLC, Elsevier, in 2005, and two editions of 'HPLC for practicing scientists" with Wiley in 2006 and 2019.
-The last two books were bestsellers in HPLC typically ranked #1 or #2 in Google search on HPLC books.
+I wrote 4 books starting with the 'red book' in Fast LC in 1981, a handbook in pharm analysis by HPLC, Elsevier, in 2005, and two editions of 'HPLC for practicing scientists" with Wiley in 2006 and 2019.
+The last two books were bestsellers in HPLC typically ranked #1 or #2 in Google searches on HPLC books.

 Bestseller HPLC book

 Presented 130+ short courses in HPLC and pharm analysis at Pittcon, ACS, EAS, and HPLC.
-Taught at UCSC Extension.
+Taught drug quality at UCSC Extension.

 Since 2001, I have been giving short courses on HPLC and pharm analysis at National Conferences annually at Pittcon, EAS, ACS and HPLC.
-I also taught workshops or courses in organizations such as Separation Science, PBSS, AAPS and UCSC extension.
-I often give similar training courses for private clients such as pharm companies and other organizations.
+I also taught workshops or courses in organizations such as Separation Science, PBSS Bay Area, AAPS, and UCSC extension.
+I often give similar training courses for private clients such as pharm companies and other non-profit organizations.